MultiPA: A Multi-task Speech Pronunciation Assessment Model for Open Response Scenarios: Introduction

 \section{Introduction}

-Speech pronunciation assessment aims to analyze speech signals and then estimate scores that reflect pronunciation proficiency.
-An automatic speech pronunciation assessment system offers a less expensive and efficient approach to be used to practice and evaluate pronunciation skills in a second language (L2).
-The design of the pronunciation assessment system can be categorized into closed and open response scenarios, each having its own strengths and limitations \cite{ehsani1998speech, egan1999speaking}.
-In the closed response scenario, the L2 learner is instructed to speak a predetermined target sentence, which is then used as the ground-truth transcript for the system.
-This approach enables the system to deliver more precise assessment results due to (1) the use of carefully chosen sentences that enable the collection of representative speech samples and (2) the system's access to the target sentence for comparison.
-Moreover, the closed response scenario is suitable for beginner L2 learners who may have difficulty expressing themselves fully in open-ended formats.
-In the open response scenario, the learner is not constrained by predetermined target sentences but is allowed to freely speak or respond to a given task or question.
-This approach more adequately prepares learners for real-life communication and provides a more authentic evaluation of learners' pronunciation skills.
+An automatic speech pronunciation assessment model offers a less expensive and more efficient approach to practicing and evaluating pronunciation skills in a second language (L2) \cite{ehsani1998speech, egan1999speaking}.
+One common design of the pronunciation assessment model is the closed-response scenario.
+In the closed-response scenario, L2 learners are instructed to speak a predetermined target sentence, which is then used as the ground-truth transcript for the model.
+However, this design restricts evaluation to predefined sentences and fails to reflect learners' pronunciation skills in real-world communication.
+In contrast, the open-response scenario allows learners to speak freely or to respond to a given task or question, providing a more authentic evaluation of learners' pronunciation skills.
+Therefore, in this study, we aim to develop a pronunciation model that can assess learners' pronunciation skills in this open response scenario.